-The results of the Group for the Reporting Period are set out in the consolidated statement of comprehensive income on page 38 of this annual report.
+The results of the Group for the Reporting Period are set out in the consolidated income statement on page 38 of this annual report.

-The Company does not declared a special dividend for the Reporting Period (2018: Nil).
+The Company does not declared a special dividend for the Reporting Period (2019: Nil).

-The Board recommended the payment of a final dividend of HK\$0.005 per share, totalling HK\$4 million for Reporting Period (2018: HK\$4 million).
+The Board recommended the payment of a final dividend of HK\$0.015 per share, totalling HK\$12.00 million for Reporting Period (2019: HK\$4.00 million).